MilkBiscuit/passcode_warehouse/ReadMe.md

 ## Forgot you password
 ![Password Rules](https://pbs.twimg.com/media/CMKb_QvUAAAZ2vH?format=png&name=small)

-I'm pretty sure this is not new to anyone, you **have to** create different passwords for different websites, plus remembering them - if you ever forget, then you'll have to reset your password.
-I once input incorrect password 3 times on an online banking website, my account was deactivated, then I **have to** ask other administrators of this business account to help re-activate my account, next I **have to** phone the bank help desk to reset my password.
+I'm sure this is not new to anyone, you **must** create different passwords for different websites, if you ever forgot, then you would have to reset your password.

-Sometimes you even forget your username!
-Is it an email?
-(Some minority websites do NOT accept email as username indeed.)
-Is it gmail or hotmail?
-Or maybe it's actually my mobile number?!

-THIS IS SUCH A PAIN!
+**THIS IS SUCH A PAIN!**

-I am not a fan of LastPass BTW, I'd rather save the password of some rarely-used accounts on cloud notes and then encrypt the note - I can't explain why, I just don't like LastPass.
+I am not a fan of LastPass BTW, I'd rather save the password of some rarely-used accounts on cloud notes and then encrypt the note - I can't explain why, I just don't like LastPass, I don't trust it either.

-Chrome and Safari do can help, but which one did you save the password into?
-Also, as a developer, I have more than 3 Google accounts and more than 3 Apple accounts.
-What if you want to clear all passwords from your browser?
+Chrome and Safari do help, but which one did you save the password into?
+Also, as a developer, I have more than 3 Google accounts and more than 3 Apple accounts, it becomes messy when you save some passwords in this browser and save some others in another browser.

-Just recently, I found it's extremely easy to make a desktop App via Python, so here it is, **Passcode Warehouse**, the local, offline version of LastPass, your passwords are saved on your local machine, not cloud.
+Then I found it's extremely easy to make a desktop App via Python, so here comes a good opportunity to practice, **PasscodeBin**, the local, offline version of LastPass, your passwords are saved on your local machine, not cloud.

 # Passcode Warehouse